INN/deploy-tools/README.md

     $ sudo pip install virtualenvwrapper
     $ echo 'source /usr/local/bin/virtualenvwrapper.sh' >> ~/.zshrc

+Change "~/.zshrc" to the appropriate rc file for your shell.
+If you're using bash: "~/.bashrc".

 Open a new terminal window or tab and create a virtual environment for your project:

     $ mkvirtualenv projectnamegoeshere --no-site-packages